MicrosoftDocs/dynamics-365-fraud-protection/content/faq/data-residency-gdpr-faq.md

 #### Can customers choose the geography where Fraud Protection stores and processes their data?
 If so, will any data move outside that geography?

-Yes, customers can choose the geography where Fraud Protection stores the master copy of their data by selecting it in a list of geographies where Fraud Protection is present (US, Canada, and EU) at the time of creating a new Fraud Protection Environment.
-It is possible to create multiple environments with different geographies as well if a customer requires different segments of data to be stored in different geographies.
-More information about creating environments can be found [here](../manage-psp-environments.md).
-Fraud Protection also stores metadata that is not specific to an individual environment (such as billing or search settings) into a separate storage in the same geography as the first environment.
-Customers can view the geography of their metadata store on the Admin Settings page within Fraud Protection portal.
+Yes, at the time of creating a new Fraud Protection environment, customers can choose the geography where Fraud Protection stores the master copy of their data by selecting it from a list of geographies where Fraud Protection is present (US, Canada, and EU).
+It is also possible to create multiple environments with different geographies if a customer requires different segments of data to be stored in different geographies.
+For more information about creating environments, see [Create a new environment](../manage-psp-environments.md#create-a-new-environment).
+Fraud Protection also stores metadata that is not specific to an individual environment (such as billing or search settings) into a separate storage location in the same geography as the first environment.
+Customers can view the geography of their metadata store on the **Admin Settings** page within Fraud Protection portal.
 Changes to this geography can be requested by creating a support request from the portal.

 To provide accurate scores and global fraud insights by using Fraud Protection Network, Fraud Protection must store and process some data outside a customer's selected geography.